radomala/sg-kata-bank/README.md

 The expected result is a domain implementation that meets the expressed needs.
 Don’t build an entire app, especially no UI, no persistence.

-User Stories
-US 1:
-In order to save money as a bank client I want to make a deposit in my account US 2:
-In order to retrieve some or all of my savings as a bank client I want to make a withdrawal from my account
-US 3:
-In order to check my operations as a bank client I want to see the history (operation, date, amount, balance) of my operations

-Constraint
-No framework (only test framework and maven are allowed).

-Usage
-mvn test

 US 1 :
 ---------
 In order to save money as a bank client I want to make a deposit in my account